Azure/azure-signalr-bench/README.md

 # Content

-- **Scripts**: All scripts related to run the benchmark in a large scale, for example, 50 client VMs and 20 app server VMs.
+- **scripts**: All scripts related to run the benchmark in a large scale, for example, 50 client VMs and 20 app server VMs.
 If you plan to setup a large scale performance test on Azure, those scripts are for your reference.

-- **SignalRServiceBenchmarkPlugin**: The benchmark source code folder which can be run on a single machine with 2 commands.
+- **src**: The benchmark source code folder which can be run on a single machine with 2 commands.
 If you want to get a quick start, or check the benchmark source code for further development, please go to this folder.

 # Quick start

 Run the tool on local machine

-## Install and run dotnet-signalr-bench global tool
+## Install

 Install the tool

 `dotnet tool install -g dotnet-signalr-bench`

+## Run

 Start the agent